-Occasionally, vacancies for higher level international posts are advertised in international press.
-Vacancies for area posts are also advertised in the local press for the respective duty station location.
+Occasionally, job openings for higher level international posts are advertised in international press.
+Job openings for area/local posts are also advertised in the local press for the respective duty station location.

 After the closing date for applications, a shortlist of qualified candidates is established.

-Candidates for area posts in a higher category are initially required to sit for a test.
-Shortlisted candidates are subsequently invited for a personal interview.
+Shortlisted candidates for area posts are normally required to sit for a test.
+The next stage of candidates under close consideration are invited for a personal interview.

 The recruitment process includes the following steps:

 - Publication of job opening